 The following statement may be attributed to the American Red Cross:

-In addition, ICRC experts remain in Gaza, including a war surgery team and a weapons contamination specialist.
+Thanks to the generosity of our donors, to support critical reunification efforts and essential medical and health services, the American Red Cross has pledged $10 million to the ICRC to help remove any financial obstacles that may impact the ability to provide humanitarian relief.
+ICRC technical experts remain in Gaza, including a war surgery team and a weapons contamination specialist.
 They have provided medical shipments and other critical supplies to hospitals including war-wounded kits, fuel for generators and ambulances, vital surgical equipment, foldable beds, chlorine tablets for safe drinking water, and mobility devices like crutches.
-Their installation of solar systems at 12 school shelters has helped provide needed energy for water well pumps and desalination plants.
+Their installation of solar systems at 12 school shelters provides needed energy for water well pumps and desalination plants.
 Medical assistance is ongoing at the European Gaza Hospital, with the addition of a nutrition program aimed at supporting patients during their recovery.

-In Gaza, there remains a drastic shortage of necessities including water, food, fuel and medical supplies.
+In Gaza, the humanitarian situation is increasingly dire with shortages of water, food, fuel and medical supplies.
+The health system has nearly completely collapsed under the high demands to care for those wounded and sick, both in the north and south.
 The Egyptian Red Crescent is playing a crucial role in getting supplies into Gaza at the Rafah border, but it is not nearly enough for the over 2.2 million people in need.
 Delivering much-needed aid to people affected by this conflict is a collective effort, and the American Red Cross is working in close collaboration with partners in the global Red Cross Movement to get help where it is needed most.

 For those trying to locate or get in touch with a U.S. citizen, please contact the U.S. Department of State Overseas Citizens Services call 1-833-890-9595 or 1-606-641-0131 to connect to the coordinating group.